 It’s not commonly seen.
 It can range from mild to severe, resulting in uncomfortable blisters and swelling.
 It may take months to resolve by itself.
 If misdiagnosed, it may not respond to steroids or antibiotics.

-National Margarita Day is February 22nd, and this is your public service announcement: the combination of free-range lime juice and sunlight can cause a skin rash.
+National Margarita Day is February 22nd, but don’t let that “holiday” prevent you from enjoying your beverage responsibly in these warm summer days!
+This is your public service announcement: the combination of free-range lime juice and sunlight can cause a skin rash.
 Be careful out there, people!